In this article, you will learn

 - Delete CSV File [54] – the currently uploaded CSV file can be downloaded (but not deleted).

-- Select Image Directory [53] – specifies the directory containing images referenced in the control file.
+- Select Image Directory [53] – specifies the directory containing images referenced by the control file.
 Ensure that the server path to these images has already been set up under Administration > File Management in the Workflow.

 2.4.
 Tab "Content"

 The structure of the tab always follows the same logic.
-The following three sections are available.
+The following three sections are available:

 -